weblicht/reactprojecttemplate/webui/README.md

 This directory contains the frontend code for a sample web application built with React and Redux.
-You can study this application to see how to build such an application.
+You can study this application to see how to build such an application, and use it as a template for new projects.

 ## Code organization